 For example, if you’re strumming a guitar for the first time, you’ll probably take up a solid few minutes to figure out the finger placement for each chord.
 Once you get the hand of the task by repeating it multiple times, you can do the same job within seconds!

 The theory itself is more mathematical.
-It involves a formula, overtime observations, and a fair few measurements to create an accurate learning curve.
+It involves a formula, observations over time, and a fair few measurements to create an accurate learning curve.

 However, for the implementation of this theory in your daily life, you don’t really have to do all the calculations.
-All that you need to be clear on is the idea of the learning curve so that you can use the science behind it for your improvement.
+All that you need to be clear on is the idea of the learning curve so that you can use the science behind it to improve performance on difficult tasks in the long term.

 All in all, the main concept is that the repetition of any task or information will accustom the brain to perform quicker in that regard.
 The mind gets used to the process, it begins to become habitual in the method, and it ends up saving a lot of time.